 A building permit is required for almost every farm shed in Victoria, and the permit must be approved before any works commence on site.

 To apply for a building permit, you must either be a Registered Building Practitioner or apply for the permit as an ‘owner builder’.

 Going as an ‘owner builder’ for your permit is mostly a difficult and time-consuming process, it requires you attend safety courses and obtain several insurances.
 Being an ‘owner builder’ means that you will have to take responsibility for the construction of the shed and ensure that the works meet all building regulations and standards.
 Some of the obligations of being an ‘owner builder’ last for six and a half years after the completion of the building!

 Building permits are usually processed quite quickly by Building Surveyors and can be stamped off within 2 weeks.

-If you’d like to know more about permit applications and what else we can do for you, please don’t hesitate to call us.
-Being Registered Building Practitioners, Action can take care of your permit applications for farm sheds.
+As Registered Building Practitioners, we can take apply for the permits for your shed on your behalf.
+And if you would like to know more about permit applications and what else we can do for you, please don’t hesitate to call us.